ndr5027/ndr5027.github.io/WordPress.md

 ```sh
 nano docker-compose.yml
 ```
-5. Paset in the yml file:
+5. Paste in the yml file:
 ```sh
 version: "3"
 # Defines which compose version to use